0x0077/blockze/README.md

-# HelloEVM: A Unified Development Environment for Web3
+# Blockze: A Unified Development Environment for Web3
-HelloEVM provides a unified development environment for Web3 developers, revolutionizing the way Ethereum projects are explored, collaborated on, built, and deployed.
+Blockze provides a unified development environment for Web3 developers, revolutionizing the way Ethereum projects are explored, collaborated on, built, and deployed.

 ## About the Project
-HelloEVM aims to simplify the development process of Ethereum projects by offering a visual online IDE environment.
+Blockze aims to simplify the development process of Ethereum projects by offering a visual online IDE environment.
 This makes writing, testing, and deploying smart contracts more intuitive and efficient.
 Our goal is to lower the barrier to entry for Web3 development while enhancing developer productivity, thereby accelerating innovation and growth within the Ethereum ecosystem.

 ## Features